27 Days | 22 Aug – 17 Sep, 2025. $AU9,763 joining in Almaty, end in Tashkent. Bookings coming in. Places available.

 Weather permitting, we take the cable car to Shymbulak, at 2,200 m, for a grand view of the Tien Shan mountains and Almaty city.

-Day 3-7: Sat, 24 Aug to Wed, 28 Aug: Almaty, Kazakhstan to Bishkek, Kyrgyzstan.
+Day 3-7: Sat, 30 Aug to Wed, 03 Sep: Almaty, Kazakhstan to Bishkek, Kyrgyzstan.

-Our first day exposes us to fabulous scenery reminiscent of the Grand Canyon.
+On Saturday enjoy the fabulous scenery reminiscent of the Grand Canyon.
 We cross the border to find even more stunning scenery, ending with dinner at a local restaurant.
 Overnight at Karakol.

-On Sunday we visit the enormous and colourful livestock market.
+Sunday we visit the enormous and colourful livestock market.
 Apart from animals, there are time-honoured craft items, such as leather, wool, cotton, and fibre pieces catering to livestock husbandry, and rural lifestyle.
 After lunch we visit some of the wonderful historic buildings and places.

 Monday, we travel to Tamga village and visit a needle felting workshop, followed by a unique cooking class.
 Possible to spend the night in traditional yurts located on the shores of Issyk (Warm Water) Lake.
 Dungan ethnic group cooking class for lunch, and dinner at our Russian family guesthouse.